Erelzi Sensoready Pen

 What should I avoid while using Erelzi Sensoready Pen?

 Do not receive a "live" vaccine while using Erelzi Sensoready Pen.
-The vaccine may not work as well during this time, and may not fully protect you from disease.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+The vaccine may not work as well and may not fully protect you from disease.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

 Erelzi Sensoready Pen side effects